datarefuge/workflow/harvesting-toolkit/README.md

 ### 4d.
 API scrape / Custom Solution

-If you encounter an api, chances are you'll have to build some sort of custom solution, or investigate a social angle.
+If you encounter an API, chances are you'll have to build some sort of custom solution, or investigate a social angle.
 For example: asking someone with greater access for a database dump.

 ### 4e.
 Automated Full Browser
 The last resort of harvesting should be to drive it with a full web browser.
-It is slower than other approaches such as wget, curl, or a headless browser.
-Addiionally, it's prone to issues where the resuling page is saved before it's done loading.
-There is a ruby example in [tools/example-hacks/watir.rb](tools/example-hacks/watir.rb)
+It is slower than other approaches such as `wget`, `curl`, or a headless browser.
+Additionally, this implementation is prone to issues where the resulting page is saved before it's done loading.
+There is a ruby example in [tools/example-hacks/watir.rb](tools/example-hacks/watir.rb).

 ## 5. Write [id].json metadata, add /tools